 What do your employees like most about working here?

 In a job interview, you sell yourself short if you don’t do a little interviewing on your own.
-Recruiters expect from you to ask questions, and they will assess you on this as much as they do when you answer their questions.
+Recruiters expect you to ask questions, and they will assess you on this as much as they do when you answer their questions.

 Plus, with unemployment rates hitting all-time lows, the tables have turned on employers, and job candidates get to decide whether they want to work for a specific company or not.
 Start by showing your interest in the company.
 Recruiters and company owners are always impressed by people that show passion and enthusiasm about work and the company itself.